Phantasm II: Plot

-That night, the Tall Man abducts Liz in his hearse, before Mike and Reggie give chase.
-Liz is taken to the furnace room in the crematorium by the Tall Man's mortician assistants, but she escapes, sending one into the furnace.
+That night the Tall Man abducts Liz in his hearse, before Mike and Reggie give chase.
+Liz is taken to the furnace room in the crematorium by the Tall Man's mortician assistants but she escapes, sending one of the assistants into the furnace.
 Mike and Reggie break into the mortuary and find the embalming room.
 While Reggie pours acid into the embalming fluid, Mike discovers a dimensional portal that requires a sphere to open.
-When they split, Reggie searches the basement, where he fights a Graver and several Lurkers with a chainsaw and quadruple shotgun; Reggie castrates the Graver to death and guns down the Lurkers.
+The pair split up to search the area, Reggie searches the basement where he fights a Graver and several Lurkers with a chainsaw and a shotgun; Reggie castrates the Graver to death and guns down the Lurkers.
 Mike saves Liz from a silver sphere which subdues the other mortician.
-A larger, gold sphere emerges and begins to chase Mike and Liz.
+A larger gold sphere emerges and begins to chase Mike and Liz.
 The surviving mortician manages to escape by cutting off his own hand.

-Dodging the gold sphere's advanced arsenal - including scanners, lasers, and spinning blades - Mike and Liz barricade themselves in the parlor.
+Dodging the gold sphere's advanced arsenal, including scanners, lasers, and spinning blades, Mike and Liz barricade themselves in the parlor.
 The surviving mortician assistant returns and almost kills Liz before the gold sphere blasts through the door and kills him with a buzz saw.
 Liz, Mike, and Reggie reunite and use the still embedded silver sphere to access the portal.
-Before they can destroy the building, they face the Tall Man, and pump him full of the acid-contaminated embalming fluid, which causes him to melt.
+Before they can destroy the building they face the Tall Man, and pump him full of the acid-contaminated embalming fluid, which causes him to melt.

 The trio escape the building after setting it on fire.
-They're greeted by Alchemy, who has procured an abandoned hearse.
-As they ride off, Alchemy reveals herself to not be human, and the hearse swerves wildly, then stops, ejecting Reggie.
-Mike and Liz, trapped in the hearse, try to convince themselves that they're dreaming, but the slot to the driver's cabin opens, revealing the Tall Man.
+They are greeted by Alchemy who has procured an abandoned hearse.
+As they ride off, Alchemy reveals herself to not be human, and the hearse swerves wildly then stops, ejecting Reggie.
+Mike and Liz, trapped in the hearse, try to convince themselves that they are dreaming but the slot to the driver's cabin opens, revealing the Tall Man.
 Hands break the rear window and pull Mike and Liz through.